eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.xpath/README.md

  end
 ```

-Now the resulting Number can also be used in the label to [change the color](https://docs.openhab.org/configuration/sitemaps.html#label-and-value-colors) or in a rule as value for compare.
+Now the resulting Number can also be used in the label to [change the color](https://docs.openhab.org/configuration/sitemaps.html#label-and-value-colors) or in a rule as value for comparison.

 ## Further Reading